 Consider this our on-going PSA on speeding: drive the speed limit.
 This is relevant now more than ever, as Toronto just rolled out Automated Speed Enforcement (ASE) cameras.
 We chatted with the City’s Manager of Automated Enforcement, Mike Barnet to get you all the details.
-In short, just one kilometer above the speed limit will land the vehicle owner a ticket.
+In short, just one kilometre above the speed limit will land the vehicle owner a ticket.
 Locations of speed cams will change every 90 days, with ample warning.
 Drive safe and drive the speed limit, friends.

 Despite Ontario grinding to a halt during COVID-19, the provincial government is looking to kick start transportation construction, adding $10M to the existing initiative, “Connecting Links.”
 With a new total of $40M to put towards improvements on municipal roads and highways, the extra funding comes from Ontario’s COVID-19 restart budget –which will also help create more jobs and drive the economy.
 It’s nice to see road safety still a priority, pandemic or otherwise.